National Party (Ireland, 2016): Referendums

-In November 2020, the Standards in Public Office Commission announced that the National Party were one of five political parties who failed to provide them with a set of audited accounts for 2019, in breach of statutory obligations.
+In November 2020, the Standards in Public Office Commission (SIPO) announced that the National Party were one of five political parties who failed to provide them with a set of audited accounts for 2019, in breach of statutory obligations.
+SIPO later reported that the National Party had never filed any audited accounts or details of party finances, despite a legal obligation to do so.